thiagoblima/docker-dca/README.md

 docker swarm join-token manager
 ```

-> basically it might be a leader or worker
+> basically it might be a leader or worker (depends on the other commands listed bellow)

 ## Release History